-- Spend time observing how people act, who performs well and who takes a positive view toward the job and organization
+- Spend time observing how people act, who performs well, and who positively views the job and organization.

-- Remember that a peer may someday be your boss or you his
+- Remember that a peer may someday be your boss, or you may be his boss.

-- Be nice, polite and friendly to everyone, including individuals who work outside of your department
+- Be nice, polite, and friendly to everyone, including those outside your department.

-- Observe organization’s gift giving policy and be discreet when exchanging gifts if only exchanging with a few coworkers
+- Observe the organization’s gift-giving policy and be discreet when exchanging gifts, if only with a few coworkers.

 Work Relationships: Supervisors